wormhole-foundation/wormhole/node/GOVERNOR.md

 --chainGovernorEnabled=true
 ```

 To observe the default chain limits, see `node/pkg/governor/mainnet_chains.go`.
-Occasionally, these limits will be adjusted to stay in touch with notional drift associated with certain chains going up/down in notional value.
+Occasionally, these limits will be adjusted to stay in touch with notional drift associated with certain chains going up/down.

 ### Checking Status